DrXCHEN/Automation-Bias/README.md

 * It should be runned in the Windows operating system

 ## Instruction
-* The directionary "code" contains the source code of the software;
+* The folder "code" contains the source code of the software;
 * After downloading this repo, one can directly execute the "demo2/CAD.exe" file to run this software;
 * Mammograms are not included in this repo because of the principle of privacy protection.
 To fully use this software, please put mammograms under the directionary "C:\documents"